sixclones/creative-journey/README.md

 ## What is this and how it works?

 This page is a list of links that helped me or that I find interesting.<br>
-There is a lot of ressources that exist and that are not there because I didn't find them interesting or I simply didn't read them.
+There is a lot of resources that exist and that are not there because I didn't find them interesting or I simply didn't read them.
 So there might be things that seems intential to you that are "missing" here.<br>
 This is not planned to be exhaustive.

 It is split into different parts that are sorted alphabetically, into each parts the links are also sorted alphabetically.<br>